When and How to Give Water to Babies Safely

 1. Municipal water supplies

-Like any water supply (including that used by bottle water manufacturers), municipal water supplies are vulnerable to contamination from the environment.
+Like any water supply (including that used by bottled-water manufacturers), municipal water supplies are vulnerable to contamination from the environment.
 To reduce the level of contaminants and improve its quality, the water is pumped through a series of filters and disinfected at water treatment plants.

 There are concerns that the water treatment process may create potential health problems.
-Municipal water is treated with chlorine to eliminate harmful micro-organisms.
-Chorine reacts with naturally occurring organic matter to produce a toxic bi-product called trihalomethanes.
-Also some municipal water supplies add fluoride to the water.
+Municipal water is commonly treated with chlorine to eliminate harmful micro-organisms.
+Chlorine can react with naturally occurring organic matter to produce by-products called trihalomethanes.
+Also, some municipal water supplies add fluoride to the water.
 Fluoridated water is viewed as a health benefit by many and a health hazard by others.

-According to the National Resource Defence Council, water quality varies from one water supplier to another, even within the same country.
-While tap water from some water suppliers is considered of good or even excellent quality, other suppliers provide water that is considered to be of poor quality.
+Water quality varies from one water supplier to another, even within the same country.
+While tap water from some suppliers is considered of good or even excellent quality, other suppliers provide water that is considered of poor quality.

-Lead can get into your water supply AFTER it has left the treatment plant.
+Lead can get into your water supply after it has left the treatment plant.
 (Lead is a toxic metal that can pose a long-term health risk for infants and small children.)
-Lead may be a concern in older homes with lead pipes
+Lead may be a concern in older homes with older plumbing.

 How to be sure your water is safe?

-Municipal water is tested daily to ensure it meets federal and state health standards.
+Municipal water is tested regularly to ensure it meets health standards.

-To check the water quality in your area, ask your water supplier for a copy of their annual report.
-Also ask if tests indicate that lead may be a problem in your area, if so, get your water tested; this way you can determine what you house plumbing is contributing to your water supply.
+To check the water quality in your area, ask your water supplier for a copy of their annual water quality report.
+If lead may be a problem (for example, in older plumbing), ask about testing and consider having your tap water tested so you can determine what your household plumbing might be contributing to your water supply.

 2. Private well or bore water

-Shallow well water may contain the byproducts of farm fertilizers; particularly nitrates, lead or arsenic selenium.
+Shallow well water may contain by-products of farm fertilisers; particularly nitrates, and may also contain contaminants such as lead or arsenic.
 High levels of nitrates in drinking water can reduce the ability of a baby's blood to carry oxygen, resulting in a serious condition called methaemoglobinaemia.

-If you are on a spring or wall, with NO chlorine, then you are very vulnerable to bacteria contamination.
+If you are on a spring or well supply with no disinfection, there is increased vulnerability to bacterial contamination.

 How to be sure your well water is safe?

 Your local health department can tell you which contaminants are typically found in your area.
 It can also supply a list of certified labs to test the water for you.
-Be aware that any water system can be affected by temporarily by spills, agricultural runoff, including pesticides and insecticides.
+Be aware that any water system can be temporarily affected by spills and agricultural runoff, including pesticides and insecticides.

 3. Rainwater tanks

-Anything that happens to fall on your roof or collect in your gutter will also collect in your rainwater tank.
-Bacterial and viral contamination in tank water is very common and elimination cannot be guaranteed, even with the use of chlorination or other methods of sterilization.
+Anything that happens to fall on your roof or collect in your gutter can also collect in your rainwater tank.
+Bacterial and viral contamination in tank water can occur and elimination cannot be guaranteed, even with chlorination or other methods of disinfection.

 How to be sure your rainwater is safe?

 Bacteriological tests are available to determine if water is safe for human consumption.
 Contact your local health department for information on how and where these tests are performed.
-Regular testing is recommended.
+Regular testing is recommended if rainwater is used for drinking or formula preparation.

 Why is water important for babies?

-Our survival is dependant on water.
+Our survival is dependent on water.
 We can survive many weeks without food but only a few days without water.
-A lack of body water results in dehydration, a serious life threatening condition.
+A lack of body water results in dehydration, a serious life-threatening condition.

 Home filtration systems

-Home water filtration systems are also rapidly increasing in popularity.
-The different types of filtration systems vary significantly in their effectiveness in removing different contaminants i.e. heavy metals, bacteria, parasites in water.
+Home water filtration systems are also increasing in popularity.
+The different types of filtration systems vary significantly in their effectiveness in removing different contaminants (for example, heavy metals, bacteria, parasites) in water.
 Correspondingly, they can also vary significantly in cost.

-Before purchasing expensive filtration systems, have your tap water analyzed .
+Before purchasing expensive filtration systems, have your tap water analysed.
 Water analysis is usually inexpensive and will help to identify any potential problems.
-Test results will help you to determine if your water needs to be treated and, if so, the best option to use.
+Test results will help you determine if your water needs to be treated and, if so, the best option to use.

 The 3 most popular filtration devices are...